 Campers develop good character traits and make new friends.
 Activities include canoeing, archery, skateboarding, and building crafts.
 Day camp is available for boys in 5th grade and up, and overnight camp is available for grades 1 to 10th.
 Tiered tuition is available, and discounts for YMCA members.

 Camp Abnaki offers multiple sessions that last two weeks long each.
-The students are divided into different age groups for cabins, and kids can choose the activities they want to partake in.
+The students are divided into different age groups for cabins, and kids can choose the daily activities they want to partake in.

 - Dates: June 26th-August 6th